-Recovering Compensation for Collision Damages in Hoover
+Recovering Compensation for Car Accident Damages in Hoover, AL

 Because Alabama has a tort system for handling car accidents, victims can take action against the driver whose negligence caused the crash.
 This usually begins with filing an insurance claim based on their liability policy, although a civil lawsuit is also possible.

 Whether you file a lawsuit or insurance claim, you could recover compensation for the same types of damages, including economic losses, expenses, and non-economic damages.
 Some common examples of recoverable damages include:

 - Future injury treatment and support costs

 - Lost wages and other types of income

 - Property damages, including car repairs

 - Pain and suffering

 - Emotional distress